abhaygupta12/abhaygupta12/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=abhaygupta12&theme=juicyfresh" alt="abhaygupta12" /></a> </p>

-- 💬 Ask me about **React, Python, C programming**
+- 💬 Ask me about **C/Cpp programming, Python, React**

 - 📫 How to reach me **abhaygupta88599@gmail.com**

-- My primary coding language: **Python**
+- My primary coding language: **C programming**

 - Earned 3 star at HackerRank in Problem Solving...

 - Passionate for learning & exploring new Tech.

-- Ask me about anything, I'll be happy to help.
+- Ask me about anything, I'll be happy to help in finding the solution.

 - I'm looking to collaborate on Open source project